adoptium/temurin-build/CONTRIBUTING.md

 If you're changing a shellscript, please make sure you run `./shellcheck.sh` before submitting your PR.
 This will also run in a GitHub check titled `Linter / Shellcheck` to ensure you comply to our coding style guidelines.

 After we receive your pull request our [GitHub Checks](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/.github/workflows) will test your changes.
-If you're making any changes to our groovy files, you'll be more interested in our [pr-tester](https://ci.adoptopenjdk.net/view/build-tester/job/build-scripts-pr-tester/job/openjdk-build-pr-tester/) jenkins job which executes a set of test pipelines in a semi-live environment (See the [README.md in prTester/](pipelines/build/prTester/README.md) for more information on that).
+If you're making any changes to our groovy files, you'll be more interested in our [pr-tester](https://ci.adoptopenjdk.net/view/build-tester/job/build-scripts-pr-tester/job/openjdk-build-pr-tester/) jenkins job which executes a set of test pipelines in a semi-live environment.
 Watch for the results posted as a comment to the PR, investigate and fix any failures.
+Please see the [README.md in prTester/](pipelines/build/prTester/README.md) for more information on any of this.

 Fixes can simply be pushed to the same branch from which you opened your pull request.
 GitHub will automatically re-test when new commits are pushed and update the results.